moomou/gitective/README.md

 Gitective
 ===
-A personal tracking tool that grades yourself.
+A personal tracking tool to grade yourself.

 Live at [here](https://gitective.github.io/)